-Visit bethel.edu/adult-undergrad/admissions/apply (https://www.bethel.edu/adult-undergrad/admissions/apply) to apply for admission online.
-Or call the College of Adult & Professional Studies office at 651.635.8000 (800.255.8706, ext.
+Visit apply.bethel.edu to apply for admission online, or call the College of Adult & Professional Studies office at 651.635.8000 (800.255.8706, ext.
 8000) for an application.
-Send all application materials to:
+Submit all application materials online in the application portal or send electronically to caps-data@bethel.edu.